PoPGRI/Race/_documentation/00interfaces.md

  <img src="/Race/assets/interfaces.png">

- The perception module publishes the rostopics `location`, `obstacles`, `lane_waypoints`, and `environment_obj_bb`.
+ The perception module publishes the rostopics `location`, `obstacles`, `lane_markers`, and `environment_obj_bb`.
 The waypoints that the competitors must reach are also shared with the competitors in the rostopic `waypoint`.
 The decision and control module should publish the rostopics  `ackermann_control` **or** `vehicle_control`.
 Further details of these modules are detailed below.
  The rest of the framework is shown in orange.
 This information is shown to provide details on how the GRAIC framework works, but the competitors only need to be concerned with the modules shown in green and blue.

+Note: For the rostopic here, the full rostopic name should be `/carla/<vehicle-name>/<topic-name>`. e.g. `/carla/ego_vehicle/location` will provide location information for the car named "ego_vehicle"